SINGING AND MUSIC 1 - 2021/2

 This module is focused on providing students with a fundamental knowledge and understanding of primary principals of the sung voice and musicianship within the context of Musical Theatre.
 Classes are practical, with initial exploration of the anatomical, technical and physiological elements of singing.
-Classes include individual singing tutorials, ensemble singing, single sex singing, vocal anatomy, music skills, and musicianship, and repertoire exploration.
+Classes include individual singing tutorials, ensemble singing, small group singing, vocal anatomy, music skills, and musicianship, and repertoire exploration.
 As the module progresses, lessons will examine the application of technical control, use of vocal qualities, and musicianship required across a variety of musical theatre genres and styles.

 Guildford School of Acting

 Number of Credits: 30

 ECTS Credits: 15

 Guided Learning: 15